 Press releases

-Press releases can be very useful, especially if you need to reconstruct the positions or priorities of EU institutions.
+Press releases can be useful if you need to reconstruct the positions of EU institutions.
 The Commission’s Press Corner is a useful starting point.
-Watch out for “memos”, “Q&As” and “FAQs”, as they often provide excellent summaries.
+Watch out for “memos”, “Q&As” and “FAQs”, as they often provide good summaries.
 The European Council and Council database contains press releases and statements, while the European Parliament’s press room can be found here.
 The Parliament’s Fact Sheets on the European Union are also a good place to start when you need concise background information.

 Journalistic sources

-Press releases can provide a lot of insight, but they usually do not tell you everything you may want to know, such as which country supported or opposed a proposal.
+Press releases provide a lot of insight, but they usually do not tell you what you are usually most interested in: which actor supported or opposed which parts of a proposal.
 For this, you will need to turn to reporters.
 Fortunately, the European media landscape is fairly well developed.
-One upside to the many crises the EU has gone through is that they have increased journalistic attention to European politics.
+This is one upside from the many crises the EU has gone through, as this has increased journalistic attention to European politics.

 One excellent source is Politico Europe.
-The Guardian’s European Union section is in many regards comparable, although it naturally has a stronger focus on stories that carry particular importance for the UK, even after Brexit.
-Euractiv is another excellent source and often covers rather technical stories that can be important if you are a student of European integration.
+The Guardian’s EU section is comparable, although it naturally has a stronger focus on stories that carry particular importance for the UK, even after Brexit.
+Euractiv is another excellent source and often covers rather technical stories that can be important for students of European integration.
 EUobserver is also useful, running fewer stories than some larger outlets but often with a good eye for institutional detail.
 The specific outlet you use does not matter too much.
-All of them are useful, and you will hopefully be quickly drawn into the fascinating dynamics behind European decision-making.
+All of them are useful and will quickly draw you into the fascinating dynamics behind European decision-making.

 Archival sources

-If you are studying an event going back 30 years or more, you can also check archival sources.
-The Centre Virtuel de la Connaissance de l’Europe (CVCE) collects an impressive amount of primary documents on European integration since 1945.
-The Archive of European Integration (AEI), hosted by the University of Pittsburgh, does not have quite such a sophisticated visual interface.
-But do not judge a book by its cover: there is a great deal of information waiting to be uncovered, and those persistent enough to look for it are often rewarded with material that is impossible to find elsewhere.
+If you are studying an event going back 30 years or more, you can also consult archival sources.
+The Centre Virtuel de la Connaissance de l’Europe (CVCE) contains an impressive collection of primary documents on European integration.
+The Archive of European Integration (AEI) at the University of Pittsburgh does not have quite as sophisticated a visual interface.
+Still, there is a great deal of information waiting to be uncovered.
+Finally, the Historical Archives of the European Union (HAEU) host many primary documents on European integration.